DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 We will use [Hashicorp Vault as secrets store](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver) and OpenShift Container Platform (OCP) as a Kubernetes cluster for this article.

+> Alternatively, you may consider our [Vault initcontainer setup](../vault-initcontainer/README.md) as another secure method for managing secrets in the ODM on Kubernetes offering.
+This option requires more hands-on work but it offers greater flexibility to tailor the secret management to your specific requirements.
+If your project demands a more customizable approach, this could be the right choice.
+We recommend reviewing both configurations to determine which aligns best with your needs for control and customization.

 ## Architecture

 The Container Storage Interface (CSI) pattern is essentially a standardized approach for connecting block or file storage to containers.
 This standard is adopted by various storage providers.